bkhartmire/cross-studios/NOTES.md

 -alert if user tries to add class that conflicts with schedule -Filter dance_classes by day or studio?
--Add Nav bar (1:44:30 in youtube video that saved my life)
+-Add Nav bar (1:44:30 in youtube video that saved my life) -You need to create a join table for users_dance_classes UsersDanceClasses migration